 The manufacturing of the cell wall surfaces calls for the remarkably collaborated communication of numerous subcellular systems and also is regulating by facility genetics expression programs.

-Algal Cell Walls
+Basic Structure of Algal Cell Walls

-Alginic acid: It is a common polysaccharide in the cell walls of brown algae.
+- Alginic acid: It is a common polysaccharide in the cell walls of brown algae.

 Other compounds that may accumulate in algal cell walls include sporopollenin and calcium ions.

-Significantly, relative to the organic cell walls produced by other groups, silica frustules require less energy to synthesize (approximately 8%), potentially a major saving on the overall cell energy budget and possibly an explanation for higher growth rates in diatoms.
+Significantly, relative to the organic cell walls produced by other groups, silica frustules require less energy to synthesize (approximately 8%), potentially a significant saving on the overall cell energy budget and possibly an explanation for higher growth rates in diatoms.